fifteen598/Livetrack-Hub/README.md

 - `pip3 install requests` - throws an error: "externally-managed-environment"
 - had to create and activate a **virtual environment** with `python3 -m venv myenv` & `source myenv/bin/activate`
 - installed packages: `pip install requests geopy numpy`
 > used a virtual environment to avoid potential issues with system-managed Python packages because the Raspberry Pi is a Debian-based system.
+This also creates a better control over dependencies in the future.

 ### 1.3 Enable SSH (Secure Shell) to access the Pi remotely/headlessly.
 - entered the pi configuration with `sudo raspi-config`